rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 ### 5️⃣ Run the Application

-Run the main Java class of the project.
+Run the main Java class to start the University Management System.

-The application will open the University Management System interface.

 ---

 ## 🎯 Project Objective

-The main objective of this project is to develop a practical desktop application for managing university student information while applying concepts of:
+The main objective of this project is to develop a practical desktop application for managing university student information while applying real-world concepts of:

 * Core Java
 * Object-Oriented Programming